juxtapos/Rain/README.md

         $ ln -s ../instances public/instances

 * **node-xml unfortunately doesn't allow configuration of entity resolution.
-Entities should not be resolved in the parser, which is why I patched my local node-xml module.
-Open ./node_modules/node-xml/lib/node-xml.js, wrap the switch statement in XMLP.prototype._replaceEntity in a comment and add the following line behind it.
-I might fork node-xml and patch it there in the future (probably a better SAX parser would be a more viable option)**
+Entities should not be resolved in the parser, which is why I patched my local node-xml module. **

-        strEnt = '&' + strD.substring(iB, iE) + ';'
+* **mu renderer (mustache) is built with a recursive rendering what's end up in stack range problems with big template data.
+We have fixed it **

+Go to the root:

+        $ patch node_modules/node-xml/lib/node-xml.js < patches/node_xml.patch
+        $ patch node_modules/mu/lib/mu/renderer.js < patches/mu_renderer.patch

 # Development